ak8459/Codemancers/README.md

 ## Notes

-- Cant not make post, edit and delete request fot the given api becuase it has not mentioned routes.
+- Cant not make a post, edit, and delete requests for the given api because it has not mentioned routes.
-- The full data is not given in the api for single recipe to display.
+- The full data is not given in the API for single recipe to display.
+- Some times user don't see recipe image when user looks for single recipe as this is bug in api.